VOLUME 9, ISSUE 46

 When word got out that Dominque Lafon had started making Pinot Noir in Oregon, it created quite a buzz.
 He signed on as the consulting winemaker for Evening Land Vineyards (ELV), a wine label started in 2005 by former attorney and producer and director in Hollywood, Mark Tarlov, along with partners Danny Meyer (Union Square Hospitality Group), the Prieur family of Domaine Jacques Prieur, and Dorothy Cann Hamilton, founder of the French Culinary Institute in New York City and CEO of the James Beard Foundation.
 The name Evening Land Vineyards was inspired by the lure of Homer's ideal garden and is the final chapter of Homer's Odyssey.

 Since its founding, the winery has undergone a number of changes.
 Founder Mark Tarlov left the company in January 2012 and general manager Larry Stone also left the company.
 The remaining members of the board including chairman, Steven Webster, hired Greg Ralston as president and president and CEO in 2012.
-The winemaking team, however, has remained intact.
+The winemaking team, however, remained intact initially.

 Evening Land Vineyards owns two vineyards in California, Occidental Vineyard in the Sonoma Coast (the source of Kistler’s Cuvee Elizabeth before it was acquired by ELV; pictured right) and Wind Harps Vineyard on the westernmost fringe of the Sta.
 Rita Hills developed in 2006.
 Pinot Noir from these two sites has been crafted by veteran winemaker Sashi Moorman (Stolpman Vineyards) in Lompoc.
 Lafon declined to make Pinot Noir from California, claiming the wines were too extracted and high in alcohol.
 Instead, he consulted with winemaker Isabelle Meunier, who formerly worked at Le Clos Jordanne in Niagara, Canada, with former Oregon winemaker Thomas Bacheler, on the Oregon Chardonnays and Pinot Noirs.
 Christophe Vial produced wines in Beaune.